 - 18. (1) On or before the 15th day of September of each year, the various committees of Council must submit their inputs on the budget for the following year to the General Secretary.
-A draft budget must then be submitted to a special meeting of the Executive Committee via the Finance Committee. - (2) The budget of Council shall also make provision for the administration and functioning of Chambers - (3) The General Secretary, shall, during the first week of December of each year, submit to a special meeting of Council an annual budget which must be approved at such a meeting. - (4) The expenses of the Council shall be met from a fund or funds, which shall be raised by levies on employers and employees; Provided that such levies may be revised and adjusted by the Council from time to time. - (5) The employer shall pay monthly, per employee, an amount agreed to by the parties to the Council into the fund or funds referred to in sub-clause (4) above. - (6) The employer shall deduct monthly per employee a levy agreed to by the parties to the Council which shall be paid into the fund or funds referred to in sub-clause (4) above. - (7) All monies received on behalf of the Council shall be deposited to the credit of the Council with a registered bank approved by the Council. - (8) Monies received by the Council from levies imposed in terms of sub-clauses (4), (5) and (6) above shall firstly be applied to meet the monthly expenditure budget of the Council, and monies not so applied shall: - (a) at the discretion of Council, be used for Council activities including research and development, training and other activities that enhance collective bargaining; or - (b) be invested in accordance with section 53(5) of the Act. - (9) All disbursements to be made from the funds of the Council shall be approved by the Council and shall be paid in any legal tender. - (10) Funds required for a petty cash account shall -- - (a) be kept safely in such a manner as the Council may determine from time to time:
+A draft budget must then be submitted to a special meeting of the Executive Committee via the Finance Committee. - (2) The budget of Council shall also make provision for the administration and functioning of Chambers. - (3) The General Secretary, shall, during the first week of December of each year, submit to a special meeting of Council an annual budget which must be approved at such a meeting. - (4) The expenses of the Council shall be met from a fund or funds, which shall be raised by levies on employers and employees; Provided that such levies may be revised and adjusted by the Council from time to time. - (5) The employer shall pay monthly, per employee, an amount agreed to by the parties to the Council into the fund or funds referred to in clause 18(4) above. - (6) The employer shall deduct monthly per employee a levy agreed to by the parties to the Council which shall be paid into the fund or funds referred to in clause 18(4) above. - (7) All monies received on behalf of the Council shall be deposited to the credit of the Council with a registered bank approved by the Council. - (8) Monies received by the Council from levies imposed in terms of clauses 18(4), (5) and (6) above shall firstly be applied to meet the monthly expenditure budget of the Council, and monies not so applied shall; - (a) at the discretion of Council, be used for Council activities including research and development, training and other activities that enhance collective bargaining; or - (b) be invested in accordance with section 53(5) of the Act. - (9) All disbursements to be made from the funds of the Council shall be approved by the Council and shall be paid in any legal tender - (10) The signatories on a cheque shall be one from the Secretariat and one from amongst the chairperson or vice chairpersons. - (11) Funds required for a petty cash account shall - - (a) be kept safely in such a manner as the Council may determine from time to time;